xyproto/orbiton/README.md

     go build -gccgoflags '-Os -s'

-For comparison, it's **2.9M** when building with Go 1.13 and no particular build flags are given.
+It's **2.9M** when building with Go 1.13 and no particular build flags are given, which is also reasonable.

 ## Jumping to a specific line when opening a file